saucelabs/sauce-docs/docs/api-testing/composer.md

 ### Removes Component
-Removes a selected component from the test while using Visual view.<br/>
+Removes a selected component from the test while using the Visual view.<br/>
 <img src={useBaseUrl('img/api-testing/deleteComponent.png')} alt="Delete Component"/>